ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: codeblock}
 {: javascript}
-{: caption="Example 19.
+{: caption="Example 40.
 Node express router details" caption-side="bottom"}

-In comparison, the code for the galleryRouter is a model of simplicity.
+In comparison, the code for the galleryRouter in Example 41 is a model of simplicity.
 We follow the same pattern
 that we did with imageUploadRouter and require galleryController on
 lines 6 - 7, then set up our route on line 9.
 The main difference is we
 are routing HTTP GET requests rather than POST, and sending all the